Israel Standard Time: History

 At the beginning of the British Mandate, the time zone of the mandate area (present-day Israel and Jordan), was set to Cairo's time zone, which is two hours ahead of Greenwich Mean Time.
 The unique "Israel Standard Time" came into effect with the founding of the State of Israel in 1948, which gave Israel the authority in determining its own time, specifically to enact daylight saving time.
+In 1992, the Knesset replaced the British Mandate era Time Ordinance with the Law Determining the Time.
+This gave authority for setting the exact time with National Physical Laboratory in the Ministry of Economy.
+The Laboratory of Frequency and Time in the NPL maintains atomic clocks which officially set Israeli time.

 Differences between other countries

 The offset from UTC is equivalent to Eastern European Time (UTC+02:00), during most of the year.
-Because Israel switches to summer time on Friday, rather than Sunday as most other countries do, the change of time in spring occurs either two days before or five days after the switch to summer time in Europe.
-The switch on Friday is due to having the Jewish Sabbath as the common rest day of the week.
+Because Israel switches to summer time on a Friday, rather than a Sunday as most other countries do, the change of time in spring occurs two days before the switch to summer time in Europe.
+The switch on a Friday is due to having the Jewish Sabbath starting on a Friday evening through Saturday as the common rest day and weekend.

 Prior to 2013, Israel Daylight Time ended earlier in autumn, and the time was identical to Central European Summer Time for between two and seven weeks during these months.

-Israel shares the UTC+02:00 time offset with all of its neighbouring countries: Egypt, Lebanon and part of Syria.
+Israel also shares the UTC+02:00 time offset with Egypt, Lebanon, and Cyprus.